 - Renal failure requiring dialysis in around 30% of cases.

-- NSAIDs: usually in the elderly who have taken the drug intermittently.
+Usually in the elderly who have taken the drug intermittently:

 - Renal failure starts several months to years after starting treatment and other signs of drug sensitivity are usually missing.

 - Abundant proteinuria and nephrotic syndrome occur in most patients.